 Only assets classified as marital can be divided after a divorce.
-That includes things acquired during marriage including retirement, pension, and insurance plans.
+That includes things acquired during the marriage including retirement, pension, and insurance plans.
 Perhaps a spouse owned a business before getting married and the business increased in value.
 In such cases, the value of the business prior to marriage is considered separate property.

 There is always the possibility of converting the non-marital property into marital property.
 This is possible through title transfer.
 In Florida, property held by both parties is considered marital, notwithstanding when the property was acquired.
-In order to prove a property is separate, a qualified Fort Lauderdale property division attorney must present clear and convincing evidence in court.
+In order to prove a property is separate, a qualified Fort Lauderdale property division lawyer must present clear and convincing evidence in court.

 Marital and separate property can be combined.
-Also, pre-martial bank accounts can become marital property as long as both spouses make deposits to it.
+Also, pre-martial bank accounts can become marital property as long as both spouses make deposits to them.
 Likewise, a house becomes marital property when both spouses pay the mortgage or share other expenses related to maintenance, home improvement, etc.

-Assessing and dividing
+Assessing and Dividing

 Soon after categorizing marital property, a monetary value is assigned with the help of appraisers.
 It can be difficult to evaluate some financial assets without the assistance of a professional.

 Couples who get along may continue owning property together.
 For instance, some divorcees may want to keep the family home so the children have a stable place to live or wait until the property increases in value.
-There are also debts accrued during marriage such as credit card debts, car loans, and mortgages.
+There are also debts accrued during the marriage such as credit card debts, car loans, and mortgages.
 These can be difficult to figure out on your own if you don’t hire expert advice.

-There shouldn’t be any tax issues on your next tax return since there are no federal tax complications regarding property transfer during divorce.
+There shouldn’t be any tax issues on your next tax return since there are no federal tax complications regarding property transfer during a divorce.
 However, transfers should be done in a timely manner, and it should be related to the dissolution of marriage in order to avoid tax consequences.